ostrowr/send-me-a-secret/README.md

 ## Running in the browser

-Messages can also be encrypted in the browser.
+Messages can be encrypted in the browser.
 Since public keys are stored in GitHub, you can encrypt a message for anyone who has initialized send-me-a-secret by knowing their GitHub username.
 If you don't have a GitHub account, you can (soon) also distribute a URL with your key baked in.

 See [web/browser-me-a-secret](./web/browser-me-a-secret).
 This is a tiny web-app built in Svelte.